 Treatment of kennel cough

-Antitussive treatment is started in case of dry cough that does not produce mucus.
+Antitussive treatment will start in case of dry cough that does not produce mucus.

-In some cases, antibiotic treatment can be prescribed for a few days: even if the agent responsible for kennel cough is often viral, it can be useful to fight against possible secondary bacterial infections and secondary to lesions caused by viruses.
-This antibiotic treatment can be administered in oral form (tablets) or in aerosol form (inhalations).
+In some cases, antibiotic treatment can prescribe for a few days.
+Even if the agent responsible for kennel cough is often viral.
+It can be useful to fight against possible secondary bacterial infections and secondary to lesions caused by viruses.
+This antibiotic treatment can administer in oral form (tablets) or in aerosol form (inhalations).

 Before any stay in dog boarding or any participation in a dog gathering, it is advisable to have your animal vaccinated.
-This vaccine can be carried out by injection under the skin or intranasally (administration of drops into the dog’s nose), the latter modality allowing the acquisition of protection in a few days.
+This vaccine can carry out by injection under the skin or intranasally (administration of drops into the dog’s nose).
+The latter modality allowing the acquisition of protection in a few days.

 In breeding, living conditions are very important because any deterioration in the animal’s respiratory system can promote kennel cough.
 It is therefore necessary to ensure good air quality (ventilation, temperature, hygrometry), good general hygiene (disinfection, cleaning of bowls, waste places) as well as good organization of the premises (circulation in the breeding must protect the most fragile animals such as breeding females or puppies from any contamination).